Maskus-rd/LogIn/README.md

 # LogIn
-Build a aesthetic and functional log in screen for an app.
+Build an aesthetic and functional log in screen for an app using react native.